 In this part we will do the following:

-1. Using Loopback, we will create a “virtual device” for each software-based audio source (such as a music player like iTunes, a communication software like Skype, a sound effects soundboard, etc.)
+1. Using Loopback, we will create “virtual devices” for each software-based audio source (such as a music player like iTunes, a communication software like Zoom, FaceTime, Skype, a sound effects soundboard, etc.)

-2. We will create a special “Virtual Device” on the OS level, called an “Aggregate Device” to combine all these separate inputs into channels of a single device
+2. We will create one additional special “Virtual Device” at the OS level, called an “Aggregate Device” to combine all these separate inputs into channels of a single device

 4. We will configure the various inputs inside Logic Pro and do a test recording to see that each source is really mapped to its own track